tldr-pages/tldr/pages/common/snyk.md

 > Find vulnerabilities in your code and remediate risks.
 > More information: <https://snyk.io>.

-- Login to your Snyk account:
+- Log in to your Snyk account:

 `snyk auth`